jagritdrolia/json-merge/README.md

 * Enter the prefix of your output file: result
 * Enter the max file size in bytes: 1022

+Output form

+* Output will be files with suffix as their no and file size will not exceed the max_size of the file

 * Algorithmic Complexity of algorithm

 	It is merging the file in O(N * no_of_files).